Charles Bright (judge)

-Sir Charles Hart Bright (25 November 1912 – 16 May 1983) was a Justice of the Supreme Court of South Australia and chancellor of Flinders University.
+The Honourable Sir Charles Hart Bright (25 November 1912 – 16 May 1983) was a Justice of the Supreme Court of South Australia and chancellor of Flinders University.

 Early life

 Bright was born on 25 November 1912 in Norwood, a suburb of Adelaide, South Australia, the second child of Baptist minister Charles Bright and his second wife Annie Florence (née Hollidge).
 He attended Scotch College and studied law at the University of Adelaide, following which he was admitted to the South Australian Bar on 15 December 1934.

 Career

 Bright started out working for Shierlaw, Frisby Smith & Romilly Harry, before becoming partners with O. C. Isaachsen in 1940.
 Bright served as full-time captain of the Australian Army Legal Department from 4 January 1943 till 1 November 1944, when he became a reserve officer.
 In 1945, Bright and Isaachsen had a new partner, Zelling, although their law firm was dissolved in 1954.
 Bright, who preferred commercial and tax-related cases, then partnered with D. B. McLeod.
 In 1961, he was appointed as president of the Law Society of South Australia, a post he held till 1963.
 From 1962 to 1963, he was a councillor at the Law Council of Australia.
 In October 1963, Bright became a judge of the Supreme Court of South Australia.

 Bright was also active in the wider community.
 For instance, he sat on the Physiotherapists Board of South Australia for some ten years and was president of the Minda Home in Brighton for six years, which caters to individuals with mental disabilities.
 He was also vice-president of the Musica Viva Society of Australia and the Australian Red Cross Society in South Australia.
 Bright became the first pro-chancellor of the South Australia-based Flinders University, and chaired its finance and buildings committee.
 In 1971, he became the university's chancellor, taking over Sir Mark Mitchell.
 Bright retired from the bench in December 1978 and was knighted in 1980.
 In view of his declining health, he stepped down as chancellor in 1983.